 The Laboratory is not permitted to do business with a supplier that has been debarred, suspended or proposed for debarment, unless approved by DOE.

 Representations and Certifications: Purchases over $150,000

 We require our suppliers to certify a variety of statements ranging from small business size certification to environmental certification.

 Personal Conflict of Interest

-Personal Conflict of Interest includes any situation where an employee has a private or financial interest with respect to an outside commercial entity with which the Laboratory has a contract, or in cases where the supplier is a former University employee (exceptions apply).
-Employees are generally prohibited from making or participating in the making of decisions relating to award, negotiation or administration of a contract if the employee has a financial interest in the entity.
-A potential conflict of interest would exist in the event contracts are awarded to any supplier listed on the Laboratory’s Employee-Vendor List.
-These situations require internal approval before the contract can be awarded.
+Personal Conflict of Interest includes any situation where an employee has a private or financial interest with respect to an outside commercial entity with which the Laboratory has a subcontract, or in cases where the supplier is a former University employee (exceptions apply).
+Employees are generally prohibited from making or participating in the making of decisions relating to award, negotiation or administration of a subcontract if the employee has a financial interest in the entity.
+A potential conflict of interest would exist in the event subcontracts are awarded to any supplier with an employee-vendor relationship listed on the Laboratory’s Employee-Vendor List.
+These situations require internal approval before the subcontract can be awarded.
 Your Procurement Specialist can assist with this process.

 Organizational Conflict of Interest